 The eroded limestone core of the temple is all that remains now.
 From this we know that it featured a central open air court paved with alabaster with an altar in the centre.
 The court was surrounded by a pillared colonnade with a series of large recesses in the eastern and western walls to hold cult statues.
 The temple seems to have had two sanctuaries, one in the east and the other in the west.
 This level of symmetry was unconventional for its time leading to much speculation on the form of worship intended to be carried out in the temple

-It is suggested that the temple was the home of a solar cult which worshipped Khepri as the rising sun, Ra as the midday sun and Atum as the setting sun.
+Ricke's suggestion that the temple was the home of a solar cult (which worshipped Khepri as the rising sun, Ra as the midday sun and Atum as the setting sun) has gained fairly widespread acceptance from other Egyptologists.
 The temple itself was oriented to the rising and setting sun and the Great Sphinx itself is often associated with solar theology.
 If this is the case it is the earliest known solar temple in ancient Egypt.

-It is also suggested that the twenty-four columns of the colonnade reflect the hours of the day and it is also suggested that there may have been ten or twelve statues in the court representing the hours of daylight.
+Ricke also suggested that the twenty-four columns of the colonnade reflect the hours of the day and that there may have been ten or twelve statues in the court representing the hours of daylight.
 The two sanctuaries may have represented day and night.
 Unfortunately we cannot be certain and without more information the meaning of the temple architecture and the activities of any cult located there are conjecture.

 This temple was not finished and no references to any priests or priestesses servicing the temple have been recovered so far so it was probably never operational.